reportportal/agent-Python-RobotFramework/README.md

     - ID of existing Report Portal launch
 --variable RP_LAUNCH_DOC:"some_documentation_for_launch"
     - Description for the launch
---variable RP_LAUNCH_TAGS:"RF Smoke"
+--variable RP_LAUNCH_ATTRIBUTES:"RF tag_name:tag_value"
+    - Space-separated list of tags/attributes for the launch --variable RP_TEST_ATTRIBUTES:"Long"
-    - Space-separated list of tags for the launch --variable RP_LOG_BATCH_SIZE:"10"
+    - Space-separated list of tags/attributes for the tests --variable RP_LOG_BATCH_SIZE:"10"
     - Default value is "20", affects size of async batch log requests
 ```